seriousben/seriousben.com/content/tldr/a-pragmatic-approach-to-tech-debt-reduction.md

 > No system is perfect, and attempts at perfection eventually reach a point where massive effort is necessary for very little gain.
 The goal should be a system that’s “good enough.”

 So true and pragmatic.
-Although it is an easy trap to fall into.
+Although trying to be perfect while losing track of what is good for the business and users is an easy trap to fall into.

 [Read more](https://developers.soundcloud.com/blog/a-pragmatic-approach-to-tech-debt-reduction)